Slack commands

 Slack messages commands.

-The /search command will take you to the search bar at the top.
-From there, you can search through your Slack messages using these advanced searching commands followed by the whole message or keywords:
+The /search command takes you to the search bar at the top of Slack, where you can search through your messages using advanced search commands.
+These Slack shortcuts help you quickly find specific messages or content.

-• to:me: Look for messages sent to you.
+• to: To find messages sent directly to you.

-• has:link: Search for messages that include a link.
+• has:link: To search for messages that include a link.

-• Has:reaction: Explore messages someone reacted to with quick Slack reactions/emojis.
+• has:reaction: To find messages that someone has reacted to with Slack reactions or emojis.

 15. /remind